 Choosing the device that best fits your child's needs will depend on a number of factors, including age, special services, and cost.
-All of the devices available in the District 110 Best Buy web store will meet the needs of any student in District 110, however here are a few things you may want to consider.
+All of the devices available in the District 110 Best Buy web store will meet the needs of any student in District 110, however, listed below are a few things you may want to consider.
 This is a link to a comparison of chrome and windows machines.

-Chromebooks will be a good device for many high school students, but upperclassmen may want to consider buying a Windows or Mac laptop that will better serve them in college and other postsecondary options.
+Chromebooks the standard device for high school students.
+But, upperclassmen may want to consider buying a Windows that will better serve them in college and other postsecondary options.
 This is especially true of a student pursuing computer science, engineering, or the arts/media.

-Although many assistive technologies (e.g., text-to-speech) are available on a Chromebook, students who need specific assistive software will likely need a Windows or Mac laptop.
-Students with an IEP may want to consult their case manager before purchasing a device.
+Although many assistive technologies (e.g., text-to-speech) are available on a Chromebook, students who need specific assistive software may need a Windows.
+Students with an IEP should consult their case manager before purchasing a device.

 Students interested in pursuing engineering and other hard sciences will want to get a Windows laptop.